Predictive variational inference: Learn the predictively optimal posterior distribution: Introduction

-Despite its success in a variety of tasks, the vanilla VI typically underestimates the posterior uncertainty, making VI an inferior approximation to the gold standard Markov chain Monte Carlo (MCMC).
-On the other hand, the uncertainty reflected in the exact Bayes is not desired to start with: The Bayesian inference is conditional on the belief model which is nearly always wrong.
-In particular, when the sample size $n$ is big enough, the Bernstein–von Mises theorem ensures that both the VI and the exact Bayesian posterior concentrate to a point mass around the maximum likelihood estimation (MLE).
-This vanishing posterior uncertainty compromises the flexibility of probabilistic inference: If eventually Bayesian inference is as good as a point estimate even when the model is wrong, then what is the point of investing additional effort into the more challenging task of probabilistic inference?
+Traditional Bayesian inference has often been used for one of two purposes: estimation of parameters $\theta$ in a model $p(y | \theta)$ or estimation of a \emph{predictive distribution} $p(\tilde y | y)$ to give a probabilistic forecast of a future observation $\tilde y$.
+In many settings, such as decision-making, machine learning, or forecasting, the explicit aim is prediction rather than parameter estimation; fortunately, when both the likelihood $p(y | \theta)$ and prior $p^{\mathrm{prior}}(\theta)$ are correctly-specified, traditional Bayesian inference is optimal for both purposes.

-There is an increasing awareness of limitations of Bayes under misspecification \citep{walker2013bayesian, gelman2020bayesian, masegosa2020learning, huggins2023reproducible, fong2023martingale}.
-Assume the observations $(y_1, \dots, y_n)$ are independent and identically distributed (IID), and denote $\tilde y$ to be the next unseen data.
+There is, however, an increasing awareness of limitations of Bayes under misspecification \citep{walker2013bayesian, gelman2020bayesian, masegosa2020learning, huggins2023reproducible, fong2023martingale}.
+Assume the observations $y = (y_1, \dots, y_n)$ are independent and identically distributed (IID), and let $\tilde y$ to be the next unseen data.
 The Bayesian posterior predictive distribution of $\tilde y$ is the sampling distribution averaged over the posterior density: $p^{\mathrm{Bayes}}(\tilde y|y) = \int_\Theta p(\tilde y|\theta) p(\theta|y) d\theta.$ But is this exact Bayesian prediction ``optimal''?
 Or is this Bayesian prediction at least more ``optimal'' than some point-estimate induced prediction $p(\tilde y | \hat \theta)$ where $\hat \theta$ is for example the MLE?
 The answers are in general both negative \citep{clarke2024cheat}, accompanied by real-data evidence that sometimes Bayesian methods instead produce worse predictions \citep{wenzel2020good} or overconfident inference \citep{yang2018bayesian}.
 The only predictive optimality we may assert is that, \emph{if the likelihood and prior are both correct}, then among all probabilistic forecasts, the Bayesian posterior prediction minimizes the posterior-averaged KL divergence from the sampling distribution \citep{aitchison1975goodness}, i.e.,

-But this model-being-correct assumption is unlikely relevant to any realistic application.
+But this model-being-correct assumption is unlikely to be relevant to any realistic application.
 Even if the model is correct, this optimality statement typically does not hold for other divergences practitioners may care about.